ActianCorp/ActianNoSQL_VOD_pkgcore/README.md

-Using /usr/bin/gdb for complete list of Libraries Adding libthread_db.so.1 matching libpthread.so.0 to enable POSIX thread debugging /bin/cp: cannot stat `./pkgrhelcore_2015_Jun_03.sh': No such file or directory
+Using /usr/bin/gdb for complete list of Libraries Adding libthread_db.so.1 matching libpthread.so.0 to enable POSIX thread debugging

 Packaging and Compressing Core File...
 -rw-r--r-- aperrell/ftp 168488712 2019-05-09 14:52 core_cleanbe_28283.28283